mato-m/movie-app/README.md

-# Moviez - a simple movie app
+# Moviez - A simple movie app
 #### This app allows its users to simply:
 1. Easily find movies by selecting different genres, languages and services
 2. Get information about movies and movie people